opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 ## Introduction

-OGC API - Features is a multi-part standard that offers the capability to create, modify, and query spatial data on the Web and specifies requirements and recommendations for APIs that want to follow a standard way of sharing feature data.
+[OGC API - Features](https://ogcapi.ogc.org/features) is a multi-part standard that offers the capability to create, modify, and query spatial data on the Web and specifies requirements and recommendations for APIs that want to follow a standard way of sharing feature data.
 The Core part of the standard is called **OGC API - Features - Part 1: Core**.
-The Core part of the specification describes the mandatory capabilities that every implementing service has to support and is restricted to read-access to spatial data.
+The Core part of the specification describes the mandatory capabilities that every implementing service must support and is restricted to read-access to spatial data.
 Additional capabilities that address specific needs will be specified in additional parts.
 Envisaged future capabilities include, for example, support for creating and modifying data, more complex data